-Generating a Software Bill of Materials (SBOM) as part of the DevOps process is essential for securing the software supply chain.
-SBOMs are becoming critical due to the growing prominence of supply chain attacks such as Solarwinds, maintainers intentionally adding malware like node-ipc, and severe vulnerabilities like Log4Shell.
+Generating a software bill of materials (SBOM) as part of your DevSecOps process is an essential step to secure your software supply chain.
+SBOMs are becoming critical due to the growing prominence of catastrophic supply chain attacks like XZ Utils, Log4j and CUPS.

-Fortunately, there are a number of tools that can help create SBOMs and generating your first one takes just a few easy steps:
+Fortunately, there are a number of free, open source tools that generate SBOMs.
+Generating your first one only takes a few simple steps:

 Join on December 10, 2024 for a live discussion with VP of Security Josh Bressers on the latest trends.
 Hear practical steps for building a more resilient software supply chain.
 Register Now.

-For this example, we’ll focus on Syft since it is easy to use in many different scenarios and supports a variety of ecosystems.
-Syft can run on a developer workstation, in CI systems, or as a Docker container.
-It can scan a wide variety of ecosystems, from Linux distributions to many types of build dependency specifications.
+) by OWASPIf you are looking for a comprehensive list of open source SBOM generation tools in the wild, we track the complete list in our open source SBOM eBook.
+For this article, we’ll focus on Syft.
+It is easy to use in many different scenarios and supports a variety of ecosystems.
+Syft can run on your desktop, in CI systems, as a Docker container and scan a wide variety of ecosystems from Linux distributions to many types of build dependency specifications.

-The first thing to do is download Syft.
+The first thing to do is install Syft.
 There are a number of ways to do this:

 curl -sSfL https://raw.githubusercontent.com/anchore/syft/main/install.sh | sh -s -- -b /usr/local/bin